rozumden/tbd/README.md

 # Tracking by Deblatting
-Implementation of Tracking by Deblatting (TbD and TbD-NC).
+Matlab implementation of Tracking by Deblatting (TbD and TbD-NC).
 For more recent Python/PyTorch implementation check https://github.com/rozumden/deblatting_python.

 ## To run (Matlab)
 ```